A.A.E. Program Information

 • Case Study - Prepare a case study of 20-30 pages to recount/analyze the steps or measures taken by a specific airport or airport system in implementing a project or managing a problem.

-• Presentation – prepare and present a topic at FOAM.
+• Presentation – prepare and present a topic at FOAM or another recognized industry conference.
 The 20-30 minute presentation package must include handouts, outline and PowerPoint slides.

-The Written Requirement will apply to both the AAE and AAP programs.
+The Written Requirement applies to both the AAE and AAP programs.

 Stage 3.
 INTERVIEW